2020 might be a year many of us want to forget, but this year, we also unveiled a variety of new products and features worth remembering.

 Prometheus-as-a-service allows teams to leverage all the best parts of Prometheus (like its cloud-native integrations) without the less-fun parts (like storing metrics over long periods of time).
 Get more information on this new offering here.

-Logz.io has added support for the open source grafana API.
-In other words, you can use the OSS grafana’s integration within Logz.io.The open source grafana API is composed of many supported HTTP APIs that the frontend of OSS grafana uses to manage dashboards and dashboard versions, alerts, send snapshots, manage folders and make annotations.
+Logz.io has added support for the open source Grafana API.
+It’s composed of many supported HTTP APIs that the frontend uses to manage dashboards and dashboard versions, alerts, send snapshots, manage folders and make annotations.
 Learn more about how it works and how to set it up here.

 Now, you can reserve a certain amount of log volume for each Sub Account and decide whether or not it should be capped.
 Flexible volume automatically optimizes your plan by distributing available log data across sub accounts.
 The result is that you can get more bang for your buck.
 Now, you can easily use all of the space in your plan without constantly tinkering with Sub Account Volume allocation.
 For more information, check out our article here.